maria-ampleeva/bioinf-infra/README.md

 This highlights a key difference between conda and pip.
 Pip installs Python packages whereas conda installs packages which may contain software written in any language.

+Conda may be used *locally* insted of apt and yarn

 **Anaconda:**